Telematica/Telematica/README.md

 <!-- https://github.com/antonkomarev/github-profile-views-counter -->
 ![](https://komarev.com/ghpvc/?username=Telematica)

 Hi there!
 This is Hector Ceron Figueroa.
-I am a: Developer 🏴‍☠️; Gamer; Internet-Researcher; Data&Financial scientist wannabe; Cryptocurrencies Enthusiast; .
+I am a:

+🏴‍☠️ Developer,

+🕹️ Gamer,

+🔎 Internet-Researcher,

+📊 Data&Financial scientist wannabe,

+₿ Cryptocurrencies Enthusiast.

 I'm from 🇲🇽, and speak Spanish 🇪🇸, English 🇺🇸 and a bit of German 🇩🇪.

 - ̗̀Cogito ergo sum ̖́